Working with Film Companies

 For land not owned by us, you'll need to get permission from the relevant landowner.
 Some won't allow commercial or recreational drone flying on their land under any circumstances.

-When you've got their permission, you'll need to secure our support too.
-This is so we can ensure what you have planned is appropriate and causes minimal impact to the habitats and historic environment.
+When you've got their permission, you'll need to notify us.
+This is so we can ensure what you have planned is appropriate and causes minimal impact to wildlife and habitats.

 You'll need to send us: